se2p/tool-competition-av/documentation/FAQ.md

 W tensorflow/stream_executor/platform/default/dso_loader.cc:60] Could not load dynamic library 'cudart64_110.dll'; dlerror: cudart64_110.dll not found
 I tensorflow/stream_executor/cuda/cudart_stub.cc:29] Ignore above cudart dlerror if you do not have a GPU set up on your machine.
 ```
+### 4. BeamNG starts but the pipeline cannot load the level/map

+We noticed that setting the `beamng-user` and `beamng-home` options to point to the same folder the simulators starts but the pipeline fails.
+Despite this setting worked in the past, we suggest you use different folders to host the simulator (`beamng-home`) and the user data (`beamng-user`).